hashicorp/terraform/website/docs/language/dependency-lock.html.md

-There are a few different types of changes that Terraform can potentially make to your lock file, which you may need to understand in order to review the propsed changes.
+There are a few different types of changes that Terraform can potentially make to your lock file, which you may need to understand in order to review the proposed changes.
 The following sections will describe these common situations.

 ### Dependency on a new provider